WingedKagouti/Field-Companion/ReadMe.md

 * Procedural quest verb/item tables

 Load your custom setting via the application's configuration layout panel to completely reskin the generator databases.

+You can use the SettingTemplate.json and MapTemplate.json files as a basis for your own versions.

 ---